MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 - public
   - css
     - editor.css: for the editor page
-    - main.css: for the dashboard and landing page
+    - main.css: for the dashboard, landing page, the cookies and overall used css
     - settings.css: for the user-settings and the lp-settings and their settings framework
   - html
     - impressum.html: # TODO ( write impressum, link not functional - covered?)